Flanagan Innovation in Mathematics Education Grant

 Priority consideration will be given to clear and logical proposals which:

-Award decisions will be made by February 15, 2019, and the grant recipient(s) will be revealed at the 2019 VCTM Conference.
+Award decisions will be made by February 14, 2020, and the grant recipient(s) will be recognized at the 2020 VCTM Conference.

 Congratulations to our Past Winners!